 \section{Related Work}

 \textbf{Human-AI Shared Control}.
-Existing methods on human-AI shared control can be roughly divided into two categories.
-The first category is to have human in the control loop to train learning systems and then execute without human in test time~\cite{zhang2021recent}.
-By incorporating human into the training, previous works successfully improve the performance on visual input control tasks such as Atari game~\cite{amir2016interactive,saunders2017trial,warnell2018deep}.
+Existing methods of human-AI shared control can be roughly divided into two categories.
+The first category is to have human in the training loop and then the well-trained policy can be executed without human in test time~\cite{zhang2021recent}.
+By incorporating human into the training, previous works successfully improve the performance on visual control tasks such as Atari game~\cite{amir2016interactive,saunders2017trial,warnell2018deep}.
 Robotic control tasks also benefit from human feedback~\cite{kelly2019hg,mandlekar2020human,spencer2020learning,peng2021safe,wu2021human}.
 The other category is to have human in both training and test time to accurately accomplish human-assistive tasks.
 A series of works study this problem based on the Atari Game~\cite{reddy2018shared, schaff2020residual, bragg2020fake,knott2021evaluating}.
-In addition, the human-AI shared control system is built on autonomous vehicle~\cite{fridman2018human}, robotics arm~\cite{jeon2020shared} and in multi-agent setting~\cite{knott2021evaluating}.
-The reported results on various tasks reflect the effectiveness and efficiency of training and coordination with human-assistive AI.
+In addition, the human-AI shared control system is built on autonomous vehicle~\cite{fridman2018human}, robotic arms~\cite{jeon2020shared} and in multi-agent setting~\cite{knott2021evaluating}.
+The reported results on various tasks indicate the effectiveness and efficiency of training and coordination with human-assistive AI.
 Unlike prior works, our method allows human to collaborate with AI in test-time, while eschewing the need for any training-time human involvement.
 In experiments, shared control systems are implemented on several robotic control tasks to show the effectiveness of our method.